 About activities and work in Schoolwork

 Activities are the tasks your teacher assigns to you as part of a Handout.
-For example, your teacher might send you and your entire class a Handout with instructions to watch an attached movie, submit an essay, or complete an activity in an app that provides student progress.
+For example, your teacher might send you and your entire class a Handout with instructions to watch an attached video, submit an essay or complete an activity in an app, that provides student progress.

-You can submit your work in response to an activity your teacher assigned or an item your teacher requested in a Handout.
-You can submit work within Schoolwork, or you can use the Share button to submit from another app.
-You can submit items such as app files, collaborative files, spreadsheets, PDFs, photos, or videos.
+You can submit your work in response to an activity your teacher has assigned or an item your teacher has requested in a Handout.
+You can submit work within Schoolwork or use the Share button to submit from another app.
+You can submit items such as app files, collaborative files, spreadsheets, PDFs, photos or videos.
 For example, in Keynote for iOS, you can create a file, tap the More button, tap the Share button, tap Schoolwork, then select your class and Handout to submit the file.

 When your teacher shares a collaborative file in a Handout, you and your teacher can work in the same file at the same time.
-Depending on the file type, your teacher can view and edit the file while you are working in it, and add comments to provide real-time feedback and guide you along the way.
-When your teacher shares a non-collaborative file, your teachers and you can work in the same file but not at the same time.
+Depending on the file type, your teacher can view and edit the file while you are working on it and add comments to provide real-time feedback and guide you along the way.
+When your teacher shares a non-collaborative file, you and your teacher can work in the same file but not at the same time.
 For example, your teacher can mark up a PDF file and you can see their comments later.

 Schoolwork displays the work you submit as progress associated with an assigned Handout.
 When completing activities and submitting work, keep the following in mind:

-If your teacher closed a Handout, progress reporting stops and you can no longer submit work.
-Once a Handout is closed, Schoolwork locks the Handout, your progress is no longer reported, and you can’t make any more changes to the Handout.
+If your teacher has closed a Handout, progress reporting stops and you can no longer submit work.
+Once a Handout is closed, Schoolwork locks the Handout, your progress is no longer reported and you cannot make any more changes to the Handout.
 When you view a closed Handout, you can see all progress data up until the closed date.